omk-rahi/omk-rahi/README.md

 ### About Me

-I'm a passionate Full Stack Developer with a strong foundation in JavaScript technologies.
-I have a Bachelor of Computer Applications (BCA) from Gujarat University.
-My expertise lies in both frontend and backend development, and I am always eager to learn and explore new technologies.
+I am a dedicated Full Stack Developer with a strong foundation in JavaScript technologies.
+I hold a Bachelor of Computer Applications (BCA) from Gujarat University.
+My expertise encompasses both frontend and backend development, and I am consistently driven to learn and adapt to new technologies.

 - **Date of Birth:** December 13, 2004
 - **Education:** BCA from Gujarat University